shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 * A **Task** per pipeline step

-Here are some screenshots of what your configured project entities should look like in Shotgun:
+Here are some screenshots of what your configured project entities should look like in {% include product %}:

 {% include figure src="./images/tutorial/image_1.png" caption="Teapot and Table Assets" %}